yadudoc/swift-hadoop/README.md

 ### TODO LIST

 [ ]  Mechanism to determine the number of workers
 [ ]  Testing for long-runs
 [ ]  Documentation cleanup
+[ ]  Document setting walltimes for hadoop workers and worker behavior across multiple runs